subbarayudusumanth-coder/E-commerce/README.md

 Online Shopping System (Python + MySQL)
-A console-based backend Online Shopping System developed using Python and MySQL.
+Online Shopping System is a console-based e-commerce application developed using Python and MySQL.
+The system enables users to register, log in securely, browse products, search for items, manage shopping carts, place orders, and view order history.
+It also includes inventory management and password security using SHA-256 hashing.

 Features
-User Registration
-User Login Authentication
-Password Hashing using SHA-256
-View Products
-search products
+Feature	Description
+User Registration	Allows new users to create an account User Login	Authenticates users using username and password View Products	Displays all available products
+Search Products	Enables users to search products by name Add to Cart	Adds selected products to the shopping cart View Cart	Displays products added to the cart
+Remove from Cart	Removes products from the cart Payment System	Processes payments for placed orders Place Orders	Allows users to confirm and place orders Order History	Displays previously placed orders
+Stock Management	Updates and maintains product inventory Logout	Safely logs out the current user
+Database Design
+The application uses MySQL as the backend database and consists of the following tables:

+Table Name	Purpose
+users	Stores user account information and hashed passwords products	Stores product details such as name, price, stock, and category cart	Stores products added to a user's shopping cart orders	Stores order information and order status payments	Stores payment details and transaction records Database Relationships
+One user can place multiple orders.
+One user can have multiple cart items.
+One order can contain multiple products.
-Add Products to Cart
+Products are linked to inventory stock management.
-View Cart
-Remove From Cart
-Place Orders
-Payment System
-Order History
-Stock Management
+Payments are associated with placed orders.
-Technologies Used
+Tools & Technologies Used
 Python
 MySQL
 SQL
+Git
 GitHub
 Project Structure
 Online-shop-Project